 Explore the different options for Minors.
-Please note that the application period for every Minor is March 1 to May 15.
+Please note that the application period for every Minor is March 1 to May 15, with the exception of Minor in Entrepreneurship this year (until August 15).

 Get ahead with a foundation in business.